 Belgian MyCareNet Profiles

-This page is part of the HL7 Belgium FHIR Implementation Guide - MyCareNet profiles (v2.0.0: Trial Use) based on FHIR R4.
+This page is part of the HL7 Belgium FHIR Implementation Guide - MyCareNet profiles (v2.1.0: Release) based on FHIR (HL7® FHIR® Standard) R4.
 This is the current published version.
 For a full list of available versions, see the Directory of published versions

 Resource Profile: BeMyCareNetOperationOutcome - Detailed Descriptions